lovevarshney2007/Registration-form/README.md

 # Secure Registration Backend

-A production-ready backend for handling secure student registrations with strong validation, CAPTCHA protection, admin access control, and abuse prevention.
+A production-ready backend for handling secure student registrations with strong validation, CAPTCHA protection, admin access control, and an AI-powered chatbot, built with real-world backend security practices.

 This project is designed using **real-world backend security practices** and is suitable for production deployment.